In this tutorial, we'll learn how to build a multi-module project with Maven.

 A multi-module project is built from an aggregator POM that manages a group of submodules.
 In most cases, the aggregator is located in the project's root directory and must have packaging of type pom.

-By building the project through the aggregator POM, each project that has packaging type different than pom will result in a built archive file.
+By building the project through the aggregator POM, each project that has a packaging type different from pom will result in a built archive file.

 3. Benefits of Using Multi-Modules

 The significant advantage of using this approach is that we may reduce duplication.

 Let's say we have an application that consists of several modules, a front-end module and a back-end module.
 Now imagine we work on them and change the functionality, which affects them both.
 In that case, without a specialized build tool, we'd have to build both components separately or write a script to compile the code, run tests, and show the results.
 Then, after we got even more modules in the project, it would become harder to manage and maintain.